 Face Coverings and Mask Usage at the Ranch

-- Anyone interacting with the Ranchers, campers, staff or completing work at a Ranch property must complete the health check screening and wear a face covering or mask.
+- Any visitor, vendor, volunteer, family member, etc that is interacting with the Ranchers or Campers or completing work inside a Ranch property must complete the health check screening and, if unvaccinated, is recommended to wear a face covering or mask.

-- All staff (not providing direct support) and Ranchers must wear a face covering or mask when interacting with any vendor, retail customer or wholesale customer.
+- All unvaccinated staff or Ranchers are recommended to wear a face covering or mask when interacting with any vendor, retail customer or wholesale customer.

 Health Check Screening

-- All DHR staff must complete the screening before beginning their workday.
-Absolutely no contact with Ranchers or campers can occur until the screening is complete.
+- All DHR direct care staff must complete the screening before beginning their workday.
+Absolutely no contact with Ranchers or Campers can occur until the screening is complete.

 - Essential Visitors (as determined by the State) must complete the screening before entering any building.
 There are additional requirements for entering a residence.